android/tv-samples/README.md

 - ClassicsKotlin: A modern Android TV app using Kotlin to show classic videos
 - Leanback: A Java app that demonstrates a basic Android TV app
-- Leanback a Java app that demonstrates many different parts of the Leanback SDK and how to customize them
+- Leanback Showcase: A Java app that demonstrates many different parts of the Leanback SDK and how to customize them

 ## Getting Started